steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 ﻿## Commit Notes
+Solver attenuation handles all zero gradients
+Add PyQt5 tools to PATH
 ### Issues
-    Write a VSCode extension for removing Working file editors.

     Solver
         Hide the attenuation function in the UI and Explorer?
         Fix to (10%, 0.9) per published research?

-        Use Numpy gradients and divergence.
+        Evalute NumPy gradients and divergence.
+            Why do NumPy gradients lose the ridges in the Test model?
             Change switch to "Use Difference class"

-        Handle divide by zero errors in all processing steps.

         DepthBuffer
             How are the directions Gx and Gy determined?